-Totem sculpture x Private Office Entrance – concept
+Totem sculpture x Private Office Entrance – initial art concept

 For a private office in Monaco, we have been approached by the passionate interior design team of Casamanara based in Monaco.

 Their work could be summarized as the curation and balancing of all the wants, needs and wishes that are generated in a project, in foreseeing all eventual needs and avoiding all possible issues.
 To achieve such a task, we base our work on references and materials that have proven themselves in the past, while twisting them somewhat from their normal applications in such a way that allow us to experiment a bit, thus creating a bespoke end-product.

 “When seeing the interiors of the project and speaking with Piero about it, I thought instantly of Aldo´s work – his stainless steel sculpture and powerful concept behind, was the first artist I suggested to the clients.” – Alexandra Schafer

 For their clients new office, we have sourced and suggested a variety of different sculptures that resonate with the space, the philosophy and character.
 Therefore, after the selection process, we ended up suggesting the Mexican/Peruvian artist Aldo Chaparro (b.1965) whose work focuses in the use of sculpture and painting to explore form in post-industrial ways.
 He currently lives and works between Mexico City, Los Angeles, Madrid and Lima.
 Chaparro explores form through void, matter and the human body using quick processes to transform prefabri- cated materials into unique objects.
 Using elements commonly used for construction, he creates forms in balance by manipulating and subtracting matter.